 AlbumPlays regular processing cycle receives all scrobbles, and overwrites MediaMonkey’s version of all play history.

-If you play a track using MediaMonkey (PC or Android):
+What happens if you play a track using MediaMonkey (PC or Android)?:

 - the track play is immediately updated to MediaMonkey’s play history … this is a temporary record of the play … AlbumPlays will overwrite it later

-- the track play is scrobbled to your Last.fm account
+- and the track play is scrobbled to your Last.fm account

 Some time later, you will run AlbumPlays to obtain your fresh scrobble activity from Last.fm; it gets your MediaMonkey plays, as well as fresh plays using your other scrobbling devices.